marked42/learning-notes/css/css.md

 ## Stacking Context

-Stacking context describes is the model describing how multiple overlapping elements stack with each other from bottom to top.
+Stacking context is the model describing how multiple overlapping elements stack with each other from bottom to top.
 Elements with lower stacking order are drawn first and will be covered by elements with higher stacking order.
 Elements with highest stacking order are closest to users.

 A stacking context is created on an element under following situations, refer to [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context) for details.